nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sat May 11 2024)
+### Joke of the day (Sun May 12 2024)
 <!-- joke -->
->Chuck Norris doesn't use web standards as the web will conform to him.
+>It is scientifically impossible for Chuck Norris to have had a mortal father.
+The most popular theory is that he went back in time and fathered himself.
 <!-- /joke -->

-*Last update: Sat, 11 May 2024 00:38:50 GMT*
+*Last update: Sun, 12 May 2024 00:43:12 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)